kiewi16/tic_tac_toe/README.md

 ## Wins + Challenges:
 *Wins*:
-- Implementation of game logic.
+- Succesful implementation of game logic.
 - Separation of the data model and how the data is displayed on the DOM.

 *Challenges*